godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies all the HTML files from current working
+Move the file betty from /tmp to /tmp/my_first_directory